Skip to main content

 MCP Gatewayβœ… Read-onlyβœ… Tool credentialsβœ… SSH, APIs

-Codex Worker❌ None❌ Noneβœ… OpenAI only
+Agent Worker❌ None❌ Noneβœ… LLM APIs only

 PostgreSQLN/AN/A❌ Internal only